Searcher Task Accomplishment is the next big SEO factor that Google cares about.

 In my previous blog posts, I’ve already discussed how to revamp your old blog posts.

-At the same time, you need to also keep searcher task accomplishment in mind when updating the content.
+When updating content, you also need to keep searcher task accomplishment in mind.

-3. Having a very low page visit duration – below 0:30 typically
+3. Low engagement: Pages with visit duration below 0:30 typically

-• Break up the texts and make use of text formatting tags to make the content easily digestible and scannable.
+• Better formatting: Break up text blocks and use text formatting tags to make content scannable

 Wrapping up

-Searcher goal accomplishment is one of the greatest SEO factors as it addresses the ultimate objective of the searcher.
+Searcher goal accomplishment is one of the greatest SEO factors because it addresses what people actually want.